Stick-slip in a stack: how slip dissonance reveals aging: Definition of the problem

 \section{Definition of the problem}

 We assess the shear response of a model system comprising a stack of $n\in[1,\,5]$ identical slabs of thickness $h$ resting on a surface whose position is fixed.
 In \cref{fig:1}, we present a schematic diagram of the system and a photograph of our experimental setup.
 Each slab, and its lowermost frictional interface, are numbered as $i = 1, 2, \ldots, n$ from below.
-We impose homogeneous shear, with a set rate, between all the slabs by connecting each slab through identical springs of stiffness $K$ to a lever that is driven to rotate around a fixed axis (\cref{fig:1a}).
+We impose homogeneous shear between all the slabs by connecting each slab through identical springs of stiffness $K$ to a lever that is driven to rotate around a fixed axis at a set rate (\cref{fig:1a}).
 The spring connecting to the $i$-th layer is attached to the lever at a distance $ih$ from the rotation axis.

-For the drive, we impose the lever's top horizontal displacement $U(t) = V t$, where $t$ represents time, and $V$ is the imposed velocity, taken to be small enough for the interfaces to display stick-slip (i.e., $V < v_c$~\cite{Baumberger2006,deGeus2022}).
+For the drive, we impose the lever's top horizontal displacement $U(t) = V t$, where $t$ represents time, and $V$ is the imposed velocity, taken to be small enough for the interfaces to display stick-slip (such that $V < v_c$~\cite{Baumberger2006,deGeus2022} has to hold).
 Thus, our drive imposes a shear rate $\dot \gamma \equiv V / H$, where $H$ is the height of the lever, driving each spring $i$ at a velocity $v_i = i h \dot \gamma$.
 During the periods in which the interfaces are `stuck', this drive causes a monotonically increasing shear stress at each of the interfaces.

 Our study seeks to address the following questions: (1) What are the relevant parameters controlling the slip synchronization of the interfaces?
 (2) How does the shear response evolve with an increasing number of layers $n$?